farlee2121/DevEssentialsBlog/_drafts/2021-09-07-Stable-Incremental-Additive.md

 ## Further Reading
 - I have [Design of Design](https://www.amazon.com/Design-Essays-Computer-Scientist/dp/B005YWVRE2) to thank for much of my understanding of design process and design across disciplines.
-- Mark Seemann has one of the best descriptions of [Open-Closed architecture](https://blog.ploeh.dk/2013/12/03/layers-onions-ports-adapters-its-all-the-same/) i've encountered
+- Mark Seemann has one of the best descriptions of [Open-Closed architecture](https://blog.ploeh.dk/2013/12/03/layers-onions-ports-adapters-its-all-the-same/) I've encountered